William Freeman III

 Expectations or goals for the Fellowship?

 “My first goal: to be a part of a team that would rather experience a loss than to dilute our proposed policy so much that we no longer recognize the language just to celebrate a victory.
 Second goal: to clear a path for our successors that would allow them to advance past our efforts.
 Third goal: to start a conversation to organize a formerly incarcerated/criminal justice involved person voting bloc.
 Fourth goal: to become a thorn in the side of socially liberal but fiscally conservative folks (i.e., to enhance my researcher skills with an emphasis centered around interpreting biased fiscal policies).
-Last goal: to learn as much as I again through this experience.”
+Last goal: to learn as much as I can through this experience.”